JStateson/MSboinc/README.md

 The Milkyway bug fix is automatically enabled if the debug flag <mw_debug>1<mw_debug> exists Bus ID and BOINC ID can be correlated to the coprocessor board for better identificiation but this requires running the [MakeTable.py](https://github.com/JStateson/BoincTasks) script.
-Once run, the correlation can show something like the following
+Once run, the correlation can show something like this
 ```
 Manu  Boinc  Manu   BusID     Board
  ID    ID    Name   (hex)     Name